Flyview16/Hostel-Management-System/ReadMe.md

 1. Fork the repository.
 2. Create a new branch for your feature: git checkout -b feature-name.
-3. Commit your changes: `git commit -m 'Add new feature'{background-color: grey}`.
+3. Commit your changes: `git commit -m 'Add new feature'`.
-4. Push to the branch:  `git push origin feature-name{backgroung-color: grey}`.
+4. Push to the branch:  `git push origin feature-name`.
 5. Submit a pull request.

 ### Issues
-This project uses `filesystem{background-color: grey}` which is available in C++17 versions and above so be sure to include the compiler flags which uses this version of C++.
+This project uses `filesystem{background-color: grey}` which is available in C++17 versions and above so be sure to include the compiler flags which uses this version of C++.Feel free to open issues if you encounter any challenges.

 <p align = "center">
 <img width="48" height="48" src="https://img.icons8.com/fluency/144/c-plus-plus-logo.png" alt="c-plus-plus-logo"/>